Heartbreak Ridge poster

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Highway commits to transforming his platoon by combining old-school toughness with new tactics.
 After a bar fight where the platoon comes together to defend him, he decides to truly invest in making them combat-ready Marines, not just punish them., moving from reaction to action.

 The Collapse moment at 97 minutes (75% through) represents the emotional nadir.
 Here, Highway's relationship with Aggie falls apart when he fails to truly change, and Major Powers moves to have him transferred out.
 Highway faces retirement without reconciliation, without respect, and with his platoon's fate uncertain.
-Everything he's worked for seems lost., demonstrates the protagonist at their lowest point.
+Everything he's worked for seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 104 minutes initiates the final act resolution at 80% of the runtime.
 The platoon is deployed to Grenada for Operation Urgent Fury.
 Highway gets his chance to prove that his training methods and his men are truly combat-ready.
 He synthesizes old warrior instincts with new adaptive tactics for real warfare., demonstrating the transformation achieved throughout the journey.